Supersymmetric spectroscopy on AdS$_4\times S^7$ and AdS$_4\times S^6$: New spectra of AdS solutions in and IIA

 \subsubsection{Type IIA solutions with U(1) symmetry}

-Inspection of tables \ref{tab:KKsupermultipletsU1sol1k012} and \ref{tab:KKsupermultipletsU1sol2k012} shows that, for both type IIA solutions with U(1) symmetry, the dimensions $E_0$ are either non-degenerate or doubly-degenerate.
-An analysis of the U(1) charges present in both spectra suggests that Osp$(4|1)$ multiplets with non-vanishing, opposite U(1) charges are always degenerate.
+For both type IIA solutions with U(1) symmetry, the dimensions $E_0$ are either non-degenerate or doubly-degenerate.
+An analysis of the U(1) charges present in both spectra suggests that OSp$(4|1)$ multiplets with non-vanishing, opposite U(1) charges are always degenerate.
 These appear as doubly-degenerate multiplets in the tables.
 All non-degenerate multiplets are in turn U(1)--neutral.
 The converse is not true, however: some U(1)--neutral multiplets are accidentally doubly-degenerate.

 In order to see this, let us look for example at the spectrum of GRAV and GINO multiplets at KK level $n=1$.
 The individual spin--2 and spin--$3/2$ states contained therein have U(1) charges that respectively descend from the representations $\bm{7}$ and $\bm{8}+\bm{48}$ of SO(7) \cite{Varela:2020wty}.
 Under the embedding $\textrm{SO}(7) \supset \textrm{U}(1)$ described in \cite{Guarino:2019snw},